citusdata/citus_docs/migration/transitioning.rst

 .. code-block:: sql

+  -- One way is to include store_id in the join and also -- filter by it in one of the queries

   SELECT sum(l.quantity)
     FROM line_items l
+   INNER JOIN products p
+      ON l.product_id = p.product_id
+     AND l.store_id = p.store_id
+   WHERE p.name='Awesome Wool Pants'
+     AND l.store_id='8c69aa0d-3f13-4440-86ca-443566c1fc75'

+  -- Equivalently you omit store_id from the join condition -- but filter both tables by it.
+This may be useful if -- building the query in an ORM

+  SELECT sum(l.quantity)
+    FROM line_items l
    INNER JOIN products p ON l.product_id = p.product_id
    WHERE p.name='Awesome Wool Pants'
-     -- make sure to include this tenant id filter
      AND l.store_id='8c69aa0d-3f13-4440-86ca-443566c1fc75'

-     -- if it simplifies queries in your ORM you can also include -- AND p.store_id='8c69aa0d-3f13-4440-86ca-443566c1fc75'
+     AND p.store_id='8c69aa0d-3f13-4440-86ca-443566c1fc75'

 Real-Time Analytics Data Model
 ==============================